AlexanderParker/mutiejs/README.md

 mutie.js aims to create an automated multivariate testing platform capable of mutating DOM elements automatically.

+It's a crazy idea, and while this is not the first time anyone's thought of doing this, I haven't come across any implementations.
+So let's give it a shot!

 # But why?

 If you're in web marketing there's endless debate over which font sizes, colors, weights, borders, paddings and margins are most effective on calls to action.